-auto registration and insurance (marbete) in puerto rico
+auto registration (marbete) in puerto rico

 Every time we drove past the big yellow and red “MARBETES” sign we felt it, even if Holly occasionally left it unsaid: “We probably SHOULD figure out how to renew our vehicle registration sticker….”
 Well our sticker or “marbete” expires at the end of this month so I could procrastinate no longer.
 The following is the result of my wait-till-the-last-minute on the ground and online research.